change-metrics/monocle/README.md

 ## Deploy the master version

 Monocle is an early phase of developement.
-The process below will help you to index Pull Requests events of a Github organization and to start the web UI to browse metrics.
+The process below will help you to index Pull Requests events of a Github organization and to start the web UI to browse metrics using `docker-compose`.

 ### Clone and prepare data directory